 Each classroom group will remain together, limiting interactions with other class groups and/or SJCC programs, both in and outside the building.
 Groups will be kept separate on the playground, and playground equipment will be cleaned and sanitized between groups.
 Handwashing will happen frequently, we follow the state mask mandate.
 Everyone who enters the SJCC — children and adults — undergoes a health screen and temperature check every day upon arrival.

 At this time, parents are not permitted in the building, thereby minimizing additional exposure.
+Please note, that as authorities adapt the guidance, these protocols could change to remain compliant with those guidelines.

 For more information, please click on our SJCC Stay Healthy link to see a video that further explains our protocols.